nicklockwood/layout/README.md

 Any font attribute that isn't specified will be set to the system default - currently San Francisco 17 point as of iOS 11.

 The `<font-name>` is a string.
-It is case-insensitive, and can represent either an exact font name, or a font family.
-The font name may contain spaces, and can optionally be enclosed in single or double quotes.
+It is case-insensitive and can represent either an exact font name, or a font family name.
+The font name is permitted to contain spaces, and can optionally be enclosed in single quotes.
 Use "System" as the font name if you want to use the system font (although this is the default anyway if no name is specified).
 You can also use "SystemBold" and "SystemItalic".
 Here are some examples:

 ```xml
 <UILabel font="Courier"/>